12 friends – 2 vans – unforgettable bonding

 With Organs R Us (ORU), the GGR

-supports 125,000 Americans waiting for organ donors.
+supports millions globally with organ failure waiting for donors.
 Since 1995, the transfer of the baton between teammates has symbolized the transfer of an organ from donor to recipient.
 Discuss your wishes regarding organ donation with your family.
 In the long run or walk, organ donation saves lives.

 Google 1 and Stanford defend their many GGR championships against Apple, Facebook, Twitter and others.
 With four Olympians, the 2000 Sportbrain team set the course record of 17 hrs., 55 min.
 Team Dean (Karnazes) has won fifteen ultra titles.
 Google (seven time champions) commented that the GGR was a fantastic team building experience by reinforcing values that employees need to create a winning company.